ericniebler/stl2/review/2010808 Batavia review.md

 [iterator.concept.writable]
 WB: Why italics in note in p5?
 CC: Because it came from the IS, of course.
 [Italics removed; and in the IS]
 AM: Why `const_cast` statements in p1?
 Please add a note.
 [Added a note]

+[iterator.concept.iterator]
+RD: /2 note needs to update for change in syntax to `{...} -> auto&&`.
+[Note has been struck.]

+[iterator.concept.sentinel]
+TS (offline):  "over time" seems like the wrong description.
+It doesn't change spontaneously; only as a result of other evaluations. [change "can change over time" to "is not static".]
+AM: When I increment an iterator, all *other* iterators are invalidated.
+Suggest: "Any *other* iterator" [changed]